Marissa Callaghan

-Football
+Early career

-Callaghan started playing football when she was thirteen for Newington Girls (now known as Cliftonville Ladies).
+Callaghan started playing football at 13 for the Newington Girls (now known as Cliftonville Ladies).
 After this, she went to university in the United States on a football scholarship.
 She returned to Northern Ireland in 2005 and started playing for Cliftonville again.
 She graduated with an advanced certificate in sports coaching from the University of Ulster in 2017.
 As a result, she also volunteered as a coach for Cliftonville Ladies.
 Later she became their academy director.

-International career
+With Northern Ireland

 Callaghan made her international debut for the Northern Ireland women's national under-19 football team in 2002.
 She made her debut for Northern Ireland in 2010.
 In 2016, Callaghan was awarded the Northern Ireland Women's Football Association Women's Personality of the Year award.
 A year later she was the tournament ambassador for the 2017 UEFA Women's Under-19 Championship being held in Northern Ireland.

-She captained the Northern Ireland team at Euro 2022.
+Callaghan was part of the squad that was called up to the UEFA Women's Euro 2022.
+She also captained the Northern Ireland team at Euro 2022.